 This meeting is cancelled because of Covid-19 restrictions.
 It will be rescheduled for sometime later this year.

 Amy Mertl, Assistant Professor at Lesley College, teaches Biology with Lab, Animal Behavior, and Ecology and Natural History.
 Her current research involves investigating the diversity, ecology and structure of ant and termite communities in New England forests.
 She will be speaking about the ant communities at Mt.
 Auburn Cemetery.
-This meeting will occur online.
+This meeting occurred online – see recording below.

 June 10 â€“ Kristan Demary, and environmental scientist and community builder teaching at Mass Art, will give a presentation on Pollinator Protection, the Black & Pale Swallow-wort Pod Patrol, and Citizen Science.
 Citizen Science involves communities collecting data and learning about the flora and fauna in their own neighborhoods.
 How will this help ensure the survival of our native insects?
 What can be done to encourage pollinators to feed and successfully reproduce? .

 July 8 â€“ Gretel Anspach, Lifetime Master Gardener, and Trustee of the Massachusetts Horticultural Society, is will talk to the group about â€˜Urban Gardening in Small Spacesâ€™.
 This informative program is for anyone who has downsized, lives in a condo or apartment, has limited gardening space or just wants to cut back on the work of having a garden but still loves fresh veggies, herbs and flowers.